Halloween Tips to Avoid Meltdowns with Kids

-- Be flexible!
+- Be flexible.
 Do not make your definitions of a fun Halloween define your child’s expectation of fun.
-It is not necessary for children to have the full blown experience in order for them to have a good time.
-If you child wants to answer the door and hand out candy, then let them do that without guilt.
+It is not necessary for children to have a full blown experience in order for them to have a good time.
+If your child wants to answer the door and hand out candy, then let them do that without guilt.
 If your child wants to sit on the porch and costume watch, then let them.
 If they just want to go to bed…… Trust me it will not matter when they go to college!

 - Decide and let children know ahead of time how many pieces of candy they are allowed to eat while trick-or-treating and after.
 Let them keep the wrapper to keep count.
 When they ask for more…ask them to count how many wrappers they have and let them answer their own question.

 - Costumes could be an entire essay.
 Most kids do not want to put a jacket over their costume.
-Direct your child to a weather appropriate costume and consider long johns under the costume.
+Direct your child to a weather-appropriate costume and consider long johns under the costume.
 The younger the child the bigger the comfort issue.
-If your child has sensory issues make comfort of costume a priority.
+If your child has sensory issues make the comfort of their costume a priority.
 Try it on ahead of time for comfort and have moleskin cloth available.
-Bring comfortable shoes or sweater if your child refuses to leave the glass Cinderella slippers at home.
-Colored sweat pants and sweat shirt with hood make an easy costume.
-Bright yellow with a pair of sun glasses and you have a sun.
+Bring comfortable shoes or a sweater if your child refuses to leave the glass Cinderella slippers at home.
+Colored sweatpants and a sweatshirt with a hood make an easy costume.
+Bright yellow with a pair of sunglasses and you have the sun.
 Sew strips of fabric, yarn, or ears on a hood and you have a lion or a rainbow…Be creative!

 - Eat a healthy dinner before leaving the house.

 - Go early with young children…before it gets dark.